 New Fax Numbers for Texas HIV Medication Program

-The Texas HIV Medication Program (THMP) fax numbers have changed.
+The Texas HIV Medication Program (THMP) fax numbers recently changed.
 The new THMP eligibility fax number is 512-533-3178 and the new THMP Pharmacy fax number (for medication orders only) is 512-533-3171.
-These numbers are different from those originally reported on January 16.
 Please double check to be sure you are using the correct number listed above.

 |Hurricane Preparedness for Texas HIV Medication Program Clients